PrimaElectro/linuxPE/drivers/staging/fsl-mc/README.txt

        -creates an MSI IRQ domain
        -doing a 'device add' to expose the 'root' DPRC, in turn triggering a bind of the root DPRC to the DPRC driver
-    The binding for the MC-bus device-tree node can be consulted here:
-        Documentation/devicetree/bindings/misc/fsl,qoriq-mc.txt

     DPRC driver
     -----------